 He was dubbed the 'Czech Kim Philby', and during the 1950s and 60s, he was responsible for the arrest and deaths of many of his countrymen who, with the support of MI6 (the UK's Secret Intelligence Service), were sent by the Czech Intelligence Office in London to spy in their Communist homeland.
 His story has still not been told in the West in any detail but, thanks to the declassification of Czech Communist archives, the facts are beginning to emerge.

 SPYSTORY is working on presenting an account of this dark episode from the Cold War.
 Our attention has been attracted to Zbytek because of his connections with the town of Folkestone in Kent (the Cecil Cameron story is also partly based in Folkestone).
 What was this connection?
 The arch spy ran a bed and breakfast establishment during the early '60s in Westbourne Gardens, which was intended to be used to train MI6 agents.
-Watch this space for the full story.
-Planned publication in December 2016.

 Secret Writing, (or how to read between the lines)